its-miroma/fow/about/unsupported.md

 ### NeoForge

-FO does not support [NeoForge](https://neoforged.net/) or Forge.
+FO does not support [NeoForge](https://neoforged.net/).

 FO does not plan on ever supporting NeoForge, because it is slower, it takes longer to update, and it does not support Fabric's optimizations.

-If you're coming from Forge, you can find a community-maintained [list of Fabric mods corresponding to Forge mods](https://gist.github.com/TrueCP6/4853f15015b210fd3b1e210e9e485f83).
+If you're coming from NeoForge, you can find a community-maintained [list of Fabric mods corresponding to NeoForge mods](https://gist.github.com/TrueCP6/4853f15015b210fd3b1e210e9e485f83).
 See [how to add mods to FO](../how-to/add-mods/).
-There is also work being done to support Forge mods on Fabric, via [PatchWork](https://patchworkmc.net).
+There is also work being done to support NeoForge mods on Fabric, via [PatchWork](https://patchworkmc.net).

 ### Quilt